agrc/quilter/README.md

 * Topos, both standard and trimmed
 * Historical topos

-quilter may also work on the CSVs created by USGS' [National Map Download](https://viewer.nationalmap.gov/basic/), but has not been tested against all their products.
+quilter may also work with the CSVs created by USGS' [National Map Download](https://viewer.nationalmap.gov/basic/), but has not been tested against all their products.

 ## Installation

 quilter depends on the GDAL python bindings and the `requests` library.
-The recommended and supported way to to install these is to use the conda environment manager (especially on Windows).
-Installing GDAL via pip on Windows requires MS Visual C++ to compile, while conda's packages are pre-compiled.
+The supported way to to install these is to use the conda environment manager.

 To install quilter: